jrykr/repo-template/SECURITY.md

   existing code.
 - CodeQL scan results are reviewed before merges; findings are tracked and triaged as security issues.
-- Gitleaks secret scanning runs automatically on all pull requests and pushes to detect accidentally committed credentials and sensitive data.
+- Gitleaks secret scanning runs locally pre-commit and automatically on all pull requests and pushes to detect accidentally committed credentials and sensitive data.
 - ❌ (TODO) Deployable branches are protected; proposed merges require review from individuals identified in the `CODEOWNERS` file.